knightfury-github/Team-Demo/README.md

 **Topics**

-  1. What is Code Tab ?
+  1. What is Code Tab
      * Files in Code Tab
        * Place where all the files in the specific branch is displayed
+  1. Branch
-  1. What is Issues tab ?
+  1. Issues
-  1. Pull Requests Tab ?
+  1. Pull Requests
-  1. Projects Tab ?
+  1. Projects
+  1. Wiki
+  1. Security
+  1. Insights
+  1. Settings

   ## Working around with Issues and Projects